Equity markets have seen their biggest decline since the financial crisis in 2007-2009.

 A few months ago, I offered readers my financial-tax perspective on the difference between investing in real estate and a traditional passive stock ETF (How to Tax Rental Property Income and Is It Still Better to Invest in a Stock Index?)
-In all years studied, the stock index came out the winner.
+In all the years reviewed, the stock index came out victorious.
 In the context of the current stock slumps and the increased number of our clients investing as FOs or POs renting out Bratislava apartments, in this blog I will try to summarize the basic tax-legal rules of renting out real estate.

 Letting of immovable property by a natural person